Las Vegas Defective Product Attorney

 Negligence cases may also be filed against a manufacturer who advertises an item that may not be safe.
 This is especially true when an item causes injury due to the failure of its basic function or purpose for which it was intended to be used.

-The (ANSI) American National Standards Institute has created the guidelines for what must be included in a warming label on all electrical products.
-In addition, the product’s instructions and warnings must indicate how to use the device safely and avoid injury as much as possible.
+The (ANSI) American National Standards Institute has created the guidelines for what must be included in a warning label on all electrical products.
+The product’s instructions and warnings must indicate how to use the device safely and avoid injury as much as possible.

 The (UL) Underwriters Laboratories has established safety standards that are followed by every manufacturer of consumer devices such as television sets, computers, and electrical appliances.